tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

     -->
     <kbd><img src="./images/schemaapply.png"  /></kdb>

-17. Next, we will be adding fields to the 'orderDetails' object Click "+Add Field" next to this object
+17. Next, we will be adding fields to the 'orderDetails' object.
+Click "+Add Field" next to this object

     <!---
     ![Demo](./images/schemamixin12.png)